tengfongLee/CSE151A/README.md

-<h1 style="color:red;">⚠️ From Here is Second Model(which also contains the contents of first model as comparison)-----------------MS4
+<h1 style="color:red;">⚠️ From Here is Second Model-----------------MS4

+(which also contains the contents of first model as comparison)

 ---